 Little weight is attached to the 2012 Preferred Options although these were the subject of public consultation, as these have been superseded by the Council's preferred options in the 2013 Revised Development Strategy (RDS) and have not therefore been carried forward.
 Little weight can be attached to the 2013 RDS since the public consultation has not been completed or its outcomes assessed.
 However, this does represent the Council's current preference for development based on the most up to date evidence base.
 The intention is that the public response to the RDS will inform the policies within the Draft Local Plan, which is scheduled for public consultation in late 2013.
 The current Local Plan covered the period 1996-2011 and therefore makes no provision for future housing needs.
-The Warwickshire Structure Plan 1996-2011 contains saved policies but none are relevant to housing supply.
-The current Local Plan and the Warwickshire Structure Plan form the development plan, which decisions should be made in accordance with, unless material considerations indicate otherwise.
+The Warwickshire Structure Plan 1996-2011 has been revoked and no longer forms part of the development plan.
+Decisions should be made in accordance with the Local Plan, unless material considerations indicate otherwise.
 The NPPF is a material consideration, as are other policies under preparation such as the RDS.

 The RDS (paras.
 5.1.26-5.1.33) contain justification for the development of the Woodside Farm application site and the other sites south of Warwick and Whitnash, as it will not be possible to provide land for the 12,300 new homes needed between 2011 and 2029 within the existing urban area.
 This is the interim level of growth adopted by the Council based on current evidence including the 2012 Strategic Housing Market Assessment (SHMA).
+However, the

-However, the Inspector considering Coventry's Core Strategy requested that Coventry City Council withdraw their Core Strategy in order to work with other councils in the sub-region in preparing a Joint Strategic Housing Market Assessment.
+Inspector considering Coventry's Core Strategy requested that Coventry City Council withdraw their Core Strategy in order to work with other councils in the sub-region in preparing a Joint Strategic Housing Market Assessment.
 Warwick District Council is one of these councils and therefore the timetable for the preparation of Warwick's Submission Draft Local Plan will be delayed until late 2013, at which stage it will gather more weight.